African Diaspora Archaeology Network

 - Articles on African diaspora archaeology in the African American Archaeology Newsletter, 1994-2000.

-- Research articles on African diaspora archaeology in the Int'l Journal of Historical Archaeology.
+- Research articles on African diaspora archaeology in the Int'l Journal of Historical Archaeology (a limited sample).

-- Articles on African diaspora archaeology in Historical Archaeology journal.
+- Articles on African diaspora archaeology in Historical Archaeology journal (a limited sample).

-- Recent Archaeology and History Dissertations on African diaspora subjects.
+- Recent Archaeology and History Dissertationsand Theses on African diaspora subjects.

 - Partial List of Cultural Resource Management Reports.